 We saw the Northern Lights on both nights that we spent at Guesthouse Husky.

-On our second night, we didn’t book any tour.
-We decided to take our chance with the Northern Lights at the guesthouse itself.
+On our second night, we didn’t book any tours.
+We decided to take our chance with the Northern Lights at the guest house itself.
 We thought that we might catch a glimpse of the Northern Lights.
 But we were so wrong.

 After dinner, we took a stroll outside Guesthouse Husky.
 It was a full moon night and everything around us covered in snow sparkled in the moonlight.